mirror12k/socketio-multiplayer-space-game/README.md

 ## Installation
 Make sure you have NodeJS and npm installed.
 Clone this repository.
-Inside the repository run '''npm install'''.
+Inside the repository run `npm install`.
-Then start the server with '''npm start'''.
+Then start the server with `npm start`.
 Goto http://localhost:3000/ in your favorite browser to play it!

 ## Basics